 Though the magnitude of Seeger's influence was more intense than that of the usual houseguest, his presence was not altogether unprecedented.
 Caroline's father, the noted academic and novelist E.L.
 Doctorow, worked with folk luminary Joan Baez on her autobiography, "Daybreak," published in 1968.
 She was occasionally at the house, and she taught the young Doctorow a few of her first chords on the acoustic guitar.

 "She was a very exciting person to be around," Doctorow said, perhaps with bit of understatement.
-"And so I became an even bigger fan of her music than I
+"And so I became an even bigger fan of her music than I already had been."

 It was a natural jump to the work of Baez's sister, Mimi Fariña, who recorded a pair of influential albums in the mid-1960s with her husband, Richard, before Richard's 1966 death in a motorcycle crash.
 Richard died only days after the publication of his novel, "Been Down So Long It Looks Like Up To Me," and has remained as a somewhat enigmatic but enduringly charismatic figure, somewhere between cult favorite and important footnote.